GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/gateway-policies.md

-In some cases, especially when there is a large number of new game servers, the application of the policy to a new game server may be delayed, allowing traffic that is meant to be routed through the gateway to leave via the game host.
+In some cases, especially when there is a large number of new game servers, the application of the policy to a new game server may be delayed, allowing traffic that is meant to be routed through the gateway to leave via the game host for a limited time.